Nicklas-Carpenter/nicklas-carpenter/README.md

 to learn how they work.

-Years passed and I am now a computer engineer working as an embedded softwaredeveloper.
+Years passed and I am now a computer engineer working as an embedded software developer.
 I found that I love working at the low level: interfacing with hardware, working with operating systems, and dabbling in compilers.
 At my job I get to hack around with Linux, U-Boot, and occasionally some bare-metal applications, and I wouldn't have it any other way.
 When I am not at work, I